bamlab/dev-standards/react-native/redux/pass-props-to-container.mo.md

 {% hint style='success' %} **CHECK**

-The behavior must be the same !
+The behavior must be the same!
 Test that everything works like before.

 (If it works differently, this is not a refactoring).